mesolitica/malaya-speech/README.rst

 =========

-**Malaya-Speech** is a Speech-Toolkit library for Malaysian language, powered by Tensorflow and PyTorch.
+**Malaysian-Speech** is a Speech-Toolkit library for Malaysian language, powered by PyTorch.

 Documentation
 --------------

-Stable released documentation is available at https://malaya-speech.readthedocs.io/en/stable/
+Stable released documentation is available at https://malaysian-speech.readthedocs.io/en/stable/

 Installing from the PyPI
 ----------------------------------

 ::

-    $ pip install malaya-speech
+    $ pip install malaysian-speech

-It will automatically install all dependencies except for Tensorflow and PyTorch.
-So you can choose your own Tensorflow CPU / GPU version and PyTorch CPU / GPU version.
+It will automatically install all dependencies except for PyTorch.
+So you can choose your own PyTorch CPU / GPU version.

-Only **Python >= 3.6.0**, **Tensorflow >= 1.15.0**, and **PyTorch >= 1.10** are supported.
+Only **Python >= 3.6.0**, and **PyTorch >= 1.13** are supported.

 Development Release
 ---------------------------------